xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 20 years later, it is time to evaluate what has been achieved since then and identify the operational barriers for making these technologies widely implemented.
-Also, this document intends to capture new requirements for network management operations.
+Also, this document captures new requirements for network management operations.

 --- middle